A stochastic variant of replicator dynamics in zero-sum games and its invariant measures: Replicator dynamics in zero-sum games

 \section{Replicator dynamics in zero-sum games}

-In this section, we summarize and recall some notation and main insights from deterministic replicator dynamics for zero-sum games.
+In this section, we summarize and recall some notation and main insights from deterministic replicator dynamics for zero-sum games as the key paradigm model of learning in this paper.
 In this context, we will also prove a lemma concerning the supports of non-interior Nash equilibria and a new notion of anti-equilibria that will help us analyze the stochastic dynamics.
 Missing proofs can be found in Appendix~\ref{app:determinstic_system}.